How the Acca bet calculator works

 When to use the Acca bet calculator

-Essential for football coupons, enhanced American parlays, and reload offers that require a certain number of legs.
-It is also useful for matched bettors taking advantage of Acca Insurance or Acca Edge style promos, or for anyone using Smarkets acca lay when liquidity allows.
+Essential for football coupons, boosted parlays, and reload offers that require a minimum number of legs.
+It is also useful for matched bettors using acca insurance promos, or anyone laying accas where liquidity allows.

 Make smarter staking decisions

-Stress test upside versus bankroll by trying different stake amounts and insurance scenarios.
-If you cannot lay the whole acca at once, plan a sequential lay strategy and check exposure after each leg.
-Use implied probability for the combined price to avoid overestimating true chances of a big acca landing.
+Stress test upside versus bankroll by trying different stake sizes and insurance scenarios.
+If you cannot lay the whole acca at once, map out a sequential lay approach and check exposure after each leg.
+Use implied probability on the combined price so you do not overestimate how likely a big acca is to land.
+If you are just doing standard back-and-lay qualifiers (no acca mechanics), use the main matched betting calculator instead.

 Frequently asked questions